 The possibility that machines can make their own decisions significantly makes compliance with privacy regulations even more difficult.
 We are familiar with the use of “automated decisions” in some industries, such as the insurance sector.
-But let us go further and imagine that an AI tool that, performing research activities (of any kind), understands that it should take into account more categories of data than initially established in order to achieve better results.
-For example, when it initially only accessed location, sex and interests, it decides autonomously to also process data on people’s sexual orientation.
-This could completely change the scope of the processing activity from a privacy point of view and even invalidate the data protection measures we had implemented in the first place.
+But let us go further and imagine an AI tool that, performing research activities (of any kind), understands that it should take into account more categories of data than initially established in order to achieve better results.
+For example, when it initially only accessed location and interests, it decides autonomously to also process data on people’s sexual orientation.
+This could completely change the scope of the processing activity from a privacy point of view and even invalidate the data protection measures we had implemented in first place.

 It is therefore necessary to look at the development of AI at a global level and to anticipate the implications it may entail in the future.
 To this end, below are the four key privacy points that should be taken into consideration in any project.
 Of course, comprehensive data protection compliance would include many more issues to be analysed, but I believe that these four points are decisive and will really have a major impact on determining the validity of AI projects in the future.